 Violent Islamic extremists try to implement the demands of Islam by interpreting the texts explicitly.

-- With regard to performing expansive Jihad, not just the spiritual Jihad
+- With regard to performing expansive Jihad of coercion, violence and conquest, not just the spiritual Jihad of personal inner struggle

 - In the treatment of perceived enemies of Islam – all non-Muslims that do not submit to Islam, and even Muslims if they are ‘traitors’ to Islam.

 - When avenging blasphemous slights against Islam, the prophet or Allah.

 The goal is either for a world Caliphate, or a Caliphate for part of the world – this detail seems to depend on the ambitions of groups and individuals.

 ISIS, Boko Haram, …

 Expanding Islam by non-violent means.
 In democracies it’s using democracy against itself to achieve power so that Sharia can be implemented as the law of the land.